Anasalsmadi11/reading-note/class-04.md

 Because screen sizes and display resolutions vary so much, web designers often try to create pages of around 960-1000 pixels wide (since most users will be able to see designs this wide on their screens)

+# Pair programming

+Iterative loops.
+Code reviews.
+Fast feedback.
+Error checking and linting.
+These are software engineering practices that have proven to dramatically improve the quality of code developers produce.

+While there are many different styles, pair programming commonly involves two roles: the Driver and the Navigator.
+The Driver is the programmer who is typing and the only one whose hands are on the keyboard.

+## why pair program?

+1. Greater efficiency
+2. Engaged collaboration
+3. Learning from fellow students
+4. Social skills
+5. Job interview readiness
+6. Work environment readiness